leomwilson/agedit/README.md

 # agedit

-A shell script to edit files encrypted with age
+Agedit is a simple shell script that lets you edit files encrypted with Age.

+This is intended as a replacement for something like Vim's insecure `:x`, allowing you to edit plaintext documents easily and store them encrypted at-rest.

 ## Disclaimer